telerik/kendo-ui-core/docs/api/javascript/mobile/ui/drawer.md

 ### visible `Boolean`

 Holds information about the current state of the Drawer.
-If it is currenlty opened then the visible field will be set to true.
+If it is currently opened then the visible field will be set to true.

 #### Example - get the current Drawer state